A Different Kind of Marriage Counseling

 That’s The Cycle.

-EFT works by helping couples identify their Cycle, understand what’s driving it beneath the surface, and learn to reach for each other instead of retreating into the pattern.
-It shifts the focus from winning arguments to rebuilding the emotional connection your marriage was designed to have.
+EFT shifts the focus from winning arguments to rebuilding the emotional connection your marriage was designed to have.